Panasonic LX15 vs GX80

-The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2016 and April 2016.
+The Panasonic Lumix DMC-LX15 (called Panasonic LX10 in some regions) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2016 and April 2016.
 The LX15 is a fixed lens compact, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (LX15) and a Four Thirds (GX80) sensor.
-The LX15 has a resolution of 20 megapixel, whereas the GX80 provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The LX15 has a resolution of 20 megapixels, whereas the GX80 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (36 percent) than the Panasonic LX15.
 In this context, it is worth noting that neither the LX15 nor the GX80 are weather-sealed.